Jaisonemathew/dgiphy/README.md

 # dgiphy
-A GIF search engine made using Vanilla Javascript and GIPHY API
+A GIF search engine made using Vanilla JavaScript and GIPHY API